In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The given problem involves a binomial probability, P(x ≤ 150), which means we are looking for the probability that the random variable x is less than or equal to 150 in a binomial distribution.
+The binomial probability P(55 < x < 60) represents the probability of the random variable x falling between 55 and 60 in a binomial distribution.
+The task is to convert this binomial probability into a normal distribution probability using a continuity correction.

-Step 2: Recall the conditions for using a normal approximation to a binomial distribution.
-The binomial distribution can be approximated by a normal distribution if the sample size is large enough, specifically if both np ≥ 5 and n(1-p) ≥ 5, where n is the number of trials and p is the probability of success.

-Step 3: Apply the continuity correction.
-Since the binomial distribution is discrete and the normal distribution is continuous, we use a continuity correction.
-For P(x ≤ 150), we adjust the value to P(x ≤ 150.5) to account for the discrete-to-continuous transition.
+Step 2: Recall the concept of continuity correction.
+Since the binomial distribution is discrete and the normal distribution is continuous, we apply a continuity correction by adjusting the boundaries of the interval.
+For P(55 < x < 60), the continuity correction expands the interval to P(54.5 < x < 60.5).

-Step 4: Standardize the value using the z-score formula.
-The z-score formula is z = (x - μ) / σ, where μ = np (mean of the binomial distribution) and σ = √(np(1-p)) (standard deviation of the binomial distribution).
-Substitute the values of n, p, and x = 150.5 into the formula to calculate the z-score.

-Step 5: Use the standard normal distribution table or a statistical software to find the probability corresponding to the calculated z-score.
-This will give you the approximate probability for P(x ≤ 150) using the normal distribution with continuity correction.
+Step 3: Identify the parameters of the binomial distribution.
+The binomial distribution is defined by two parameters: n (number of trials) and p (probability of success).
+Ensure you know these values to proceed with the conversion to a normal distribution.

+Step 4: Approximate the binomial distribution with a normal distribution.
+Use the formulas for the mean (μ = n * p) and standard deviation (σ = √(n * p * (1 - p)) of the binomial distribution to define the corresponding normal distribution.

 Verified video answer for a similar problem: